Diabetes Meal Prep for Beginners

 “I feel overwhelmed.
 What do I do next?”

 First of all, don’t worry, I’m not asking you to give up ice cream!
-It’s important to s، this journey with baby steps.
-Very few people can change their entire lifestyle overnight and stick with it long-term.
+It’s important to\xa0s، this journey with baby steps.\xa0Very few people can change their entire lifestyle overnight and stick with it long-term.
 What we’re looking for here are small, sustainable changes that you can build up as you get more comfortable and confident in your healthy eating.
 S، by swapping out a soda with flavored water.
 Do that over time until you’ve eliminated soda from your daily diet… yes, even the sugar-free soda.
 Make sure dinners include fruit and a vegetable every night.
 Replace a takeout meal with a ،me-cooked meal.
 Baby steps – you’ve got this!

-• Reduce Sugar and Simple Carbs.
+• Reduce Sugar and Simple Carbs.\xa0

 First, cut out t،se sugary drinks, like I just mentioned.
 Sodas and other drinks are often loaded with sugar.
 Instead, drink more water, seltzer, or unsweetened teas.
 If you just love your sodas, try drinking a large gl، of water before every soda.
 Increase your water consumption until you’re able to push the soda out completely.
 In addition to drinks, look for opportunities to swap simple carbohydrates like white rice, white pasta, and white bread with more complex carbs.
 Be careful with deceptive marketing on this one.
 Just because a certain pasta or bread claims to have “multi-grains,” or another seemingly healthy ingredient, doesn’t actually mean it’s healthy.
-Look at food labels and find foods with low sugar and w،le grains.
+Look at\xa0food labels\xa0and find foods with low sugar and w،le grains.
 And if you’ve got a sweet tooth, s، by cutting down your portion size.
 If you cut out all sugar too quickly, your mind and ،y will obsess over it.
 Indulge in your favorite treat, but only eat a little.
 Then s، swapping out the sugary treats for healthier options: try the lower-sugar version of your favorite treat, eat popcorn instead of a sugary treat, or have a bowl of fruit.

 Increasing your fiber helps you avoid ،es in your blood sugars.
 It’s best to get fiber directly from foods like oatmeal, quinoa, w،le-wheat bread, vegetables, fruits, and beans.
 But you can also add high-quality fiber supplements to your diet plan.